WilhelmBuitrago/Mamitas-Unal/requeriments/README.md

 ```
 ## Using Python environment
 > [!IMPORTANT]
-> You need have 3.10.12 python verion
+> You need have 3.10.12 python version

 For install package only using the PIP channel, you must use [requeriments for PIP](requeriments_forPIP.txt/) file
 ### Install